It's time to bring high-speed fiber internet to Shutesbury!

 - Labor and electronics to actually install the fiber on poles and connect it to our homes.

 Who Will Own The Resulting Infrastructure/Network?
-The Massachusetts Broadband Institute will contract for the design and build of the network, and manage the distribution of state grant monies to the project.
-After the build, our town will own, manage and maintain the resulting network.
+Our town will own, manage and maintain the resulting network.

 What About Municipal Wireless?
 The Shutesbury Broadband Committee does not endorse any wireless solution because wireless internet depends on line of sight, is affected by weather, and is far slower than fiber-optic networking.
 It has the same problems as cellular telephone reception.